Table Of Contents

 When you are starting from scratch, growing your following takes a lot of time and effort.
 However, if you already have other marketing channels in place and have a following on them, this can work to your advantage on Twitter.
 For instance, if you have email marketing in place, invite the people in your email list to follow you.

-For example, share a photo of your product, your store, etc. The intention should be information and advertising.
+If you are wondering: how to find your first tweet, we are here to help.
+You could share a photo of your product, your store, etc. The intention should be information and advertising.
 Even a simple text message works as you introduce your business, but make sure that you express excitement.

 First Tweet Ideas with Examples